Today’s superyacht charter guests have a wealth of choice at their fingertips whether dining on board, or stepping ashore to eat out.

 Restaurant Recommendations Ashore

 Stepping ashore for dining is a popular choice either at harbourside eateries or many luxurious restaurants that are often in close proximity to marinas.
-Here are a few of our Mediterranean recommendations:
+Here are a few of Bespoke Yacht Charter’s Mediterranean recommendations:

 Cassis, France – Chez Lol, 15 quai Jean-Jacques Barthélemy, 13260 Cassis